Leukemia Quiz

 even that definition.
 The goal of treatment for acute leukemia is complete remission:

-chemotherapy, targeted therapy, biological therapy, radiation therapy or a stem cell
+chemotherapy, targeted therapy, biological therapy, radiation therapy, or a stem cell

 transplant.
 People with an enlarged spleen may need to have their spleen removed.

-People with a chronic form of leukemia may not need treatment right away.
+with a chronic form of leukemia may not need treatment right away.
 When treatment

-can't be cured, but it can often be controlled for long periods of time.
+cured.
+But it can often be controlled for long periods of time.

 Your score was: